shotgunsoftware/python-api/docs/cookbook/examples/basic_create_shot.rst

         'type': 'Shot'
     }

-In addition, Shotgun has returned the ``id`` that it has assigned to the Shot, as well as a ``type`` value. ``type`` is provided for convenience simply to help you identify what entity type this dictionary represents.
-It does not correspond to any field in Shotgun.
+In addition, ShotGrid has returned the ``id`` that it has assigned to the Shot, as well as a ``type`` value. ``type`` is provided for convenience simply to help you identify what entity type this dictionary represents.
+It does not correspond to any field in ShotGrid.

-Shotgun will *always* return the ``id`` and ``type`` keys in the dictionary when there are results representing an entity.
+ShotGrid will *always* return the ``id`` and ``type`` keys in the dictionary when there are results representing an entity.

 The Complete Example